yashy3nugu/Neural-Style-Transfer/README.md

 the content image looks like it was painted in the style of the style image.
 The blended image is called *generated* image.

-The style image I have used is a painting called *Starry Night* by Vincent van Gogh The content and style images are uploaded onto this repository
+The style image I have used is a painting called *Starry Night* by Vincent van Gogh.

+The content and style images are uploaded onto this repository

 ![Test Image 4](https://i.imgur.com/wy37mwH.jpg)